We may earn money when you click on links to our partners. Advertiser Disclosure

 Why do small businesses need human resource management software?

 Small businesses need HR software for many reasons.
-Often there isn’t a large HR department or even one person dedicated to an HR role.
+Often, there isn’t a large HR department or even a dedicated person in an HR role.
 Instead, the business owner or a general manager oversees HR, and as you can imagine, needs a lot of help doing it.
-HR software is best when it automates specific HR processes and tasks and leaves more time for other aspects of your business that need attention.

 The following are some examples of where HR software can support a small business:

-• Record keepingGoCo is an excellent core HR option that tracks and stores your documents along with many other important core HR tasks.
+• Record KeepingGoCo is an excellent core HR option that tracks and stores your documents, along with many other important core HR tasks.

-• Payroll and complianceGusto ensures payroll compliance by managing local, state, and federal payroll regulations.
+• Payroll and ComplianceGusto ensures payroll compliance by managing local, state, and federal payroll regulations.

-• Employee self-service – the more employees can do for themselves, the easier your job is.
+• Employee Self-Service – The more employees can do for themselves, the easier your job is.
 BambooHR offers a robust employee app that allows employees to maintain their own records, so you don’t have to.

 Two small business HR systems stand out on our list as providing the core HR benefits: BambooHR and GoCo.

 Both companies offer employee record management at all levels of their plans.
-BambooHR also includes reporting and analytics, employee self-service, and time off management, while GoCo includes hiring, onboarding, and employee self-service along with their MagicDocs in all plan levels.
+BambooHR also includes reporting and analytics, employee self-service, and time-off management, while GoCo includes hiring, onboarding, and employee self-service, along with their MagicDocs in all plan levels.

-With both of these small business HR software vendors, you can add on different levels of support such as payroll, performance management, and payroll services.
+With both of these small business HR software vendors, you can add on different levels of support, such as payroll, performance management, and payroll services.

 Benefits of HR software in small business